 It was like being at the Manila International Book Fair—my other happy place, up the same rank as a bookstore—all over again.

-Authors never know what instant grace awaits them in the places to where they go.
+Authors never know what instant grace awaits them in the places where they go to.

 If I didn't have another appointment, I would have stayed in that bookshop till kingdom come.